DashInvests/manual/1 - Manual.md

 We believe in transparency.
 If a startup that takes our money wants to publicize the terms of our investment, we’d generally support that.
 (Of course we’d never disclose anything confidential without consent, and we expect the same of our founders.)

-The average pre-money valuation of our recent investments was $7M, though the range was wide depending on the company's state (with valuations ranging from $2-15M.
-(We update this number from time to time, at a pace that avoids inadvertently disclosing the terms of any one deal.
-This average includes only investments where we were the first money into a company -- we lack a way to make our small number of later-stage investments comparable.)

-While we’d like to claim that the amount of work we do on behalf of a company will vary dramatically based on our ownership interest, we’re not sure that is true yet -- the reality is that the amount of work we do for a company depends most of all on how much the company needs and wants our help.
+While we’d like to claim that the amount of work we will do on behalf of a company will vary dramatically based on our ownership interest, we’re not sure that is true yet -- the reality is that the amount of work we will do for a company depends most of all on how much the company needs and wants our help.
 If they ask us to work for them, we do what we can to help.

 ### Other investors

 We don’t care whether we are the lead investor or not.
-While we prefer to co-invest with others (who can help support a company in difficult times, and bring more expertise to bear), we have invested in situations where we are the only investor.
-We have also invested in situations where we own such a miniscule percentage of a company that it rounds to zero.
+While we prefer to co-invest with others (who can help support a company in difficult times, and bring more expertise to bear), we are happy to invest in situations where we are the only investor.
+We can also invest in situations where we own such a miniscule percentage of a company that it rounds to zero.

 When we do co-invest, we care who a company’s other investors are, because the investors form an extended team around a company -- and we want our companies to have the best teams possible.
 We get concerned when we see situations with many investors, none of whom have a significant stake, because we worry that none will actually work to help the company.